 # Skills

 Skills are reusable instructions you write once and the Agent follows whenever they apply.
-Use them to encode team runbooks, naming conventions, investigation playbooks, or any context you'd otherwise repeat in every prompt.
+Use them to encode personal preferences, team runbooks, naming conventions, investigation playbooks, or any context you'd otherwise repeat in every prompt.

 {% hint style="info" %}